BLSQ/iaso/README.md

 If you use an Apple Silicon Mac, ensure `export DOCKER_DEFAULT_PLATFORM=linux/amd64` is set.

-A `pgdata-iaso` folder, containing the database data, will be created in the parent directory of the git repository
+A `pgdata-iaso` folder, containing the database data, will be created in the parent directory of the git repository.

 ### 1. Environment variables